7h3w4lk3r/7h3w4lk3r/README.md

 ## About Me:
-Offensive security nerd, interested in red teaming, defense evasion and reverse engineering.
+Offensive security researcher, interested in red teaming, defense evasion, malware development and all things binary.

 ## 🌐 Socials: